misha-slyusarev/misha-slyusarev.github.io/_posts/2017-02-18-travel-client.md

 ### Fetch flights

 Interaction with the API is done in `lib/travel_client/api.ex`.
-We get the request data prepared and then pass it down to `HTTPoison.get` function.
+We get the request data prepared and then pass it down to `HTTPoison` library.

 {% highlight elixir %}
 def fetch(from, to, from_date, to_date) do